rhodeislandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The issuing authority’s Seal or Stamp.

-What Types of Marriage Records are available in Rhode Island
+What Types of Marriage Records Are Available in Rhode Island?

 • The marriage will be conducted within three months of obtaining the license, after which it expires.